-The connection between ritual and intention is the reason personal ritual is an effective and powerful force.
+There is an important connection between ritual and intention.
+When you combine them, this makes personal rituals an effective and powerful force.
 Your own experience will prove that personal ritual is better.
 It is more powerful and effective than those created by others.
-This is simply because when you create your ritual, you are infusing them with the power of your intention, emotion, and meaning.
+This is because when you create a ritual, you are infusing it with the power of your intention, emotion, and meaning.
 No one else can do this for you.

 Create your own rituals.
 Rituals created by others are a waste of time and sometimes dangerous.
 This is because unless you create the ritual, you don’t know the true meaning and intentions behind it.
 You can be told what someone else’s ritual means, but you don’t really know. — Guru Tua

 Developing Your Own Ritual

 We all have goals and aspirations.
 Reaching these goals takes hard work.
 The path to these goals requires several effective personal habits.
 Habits are rituals that have reached enough critical mass to manifest.

 The systematic practice of ritual and intention creates a positive mindset.
 This is essential for reaching any goal.
 Here are four important points about developing your rituals.